How To: Remove and Replace Grout

 If you’re up for taking the power tool-free route, you need a manual grout removal tool.
 These typically come in one of two flavors.
 One looks like a screwdriver with a triangular carbide blade mounted on its end.
 How does it work?
 You pull the tool through a grout joint until at least one-eighth of an inch has been removed.
 The second type of manual grout removal tool features a carbide grit-edged blade—that’s why it’s sometimes known as a grout saw.
 To use one, you simply saw into the the old grout in the same way that you would saw into wood.

 If power tools are more your style, you have at least a couple of effective options.
 One is to outfit your reciprocating saw with an accessory that is specially designed to remove grout.
-Alternatively, you can opt for an oscillating tool like this one from Dremel.
+Alternatively, you can opt for an oscillating tool like the homeowner-beloved Dremel (view on Amazon).
 Oscillating tools excel at smaller jobs, because they afford a high degree of control.
 No matter what power tool you end up choosing to help you remove grout, remember to keep a chisel or a flat-blade screwdriver on hand.
 The stubborn bits often need a little coaxing to come out.

 The first step in regrouting tile is to mix a certain amount of grout powder with a specific quantity of water.
 Stick closely to the manufacturer’s directions.
 Whether you pick sanded or unsanded grout depends on the desired width of the joints between tiles.
 Unsanded grout is typically used to achieve relatively thin grout lines; the sanded variety is recommend for joints any wider than one-eighth of an inch.